-Find Out How to Plaster a Wall in 9 Steps
+How to Plaster a Wall in 8 Easy Steps

 Plastering is a specialist job most people prefer to leave to the experts.
-But if you feel you are quite handy when it comes to practical DIY jobs and you know how to work in a slow, methodical and neat fashion, this step-by-step guide to plastering will ease you through the job.
-Hopefully the finished result will look as if a professional completed it.
+But if you feel you are handy with practical DIY jobs and you know how to work in a slow, methodical and neat fashion, this step-by-step guide on how to plaster a wall eases you through the job.
+Hopefully, the finished result will look as if a professional completed it.

 First of all, you need to get the right tools and materials for the job.
-Below is a list of what to shop for in order to be prepared for the job at hand.
+Below is a plasterer tools list to do an excellent job:

 - Cutting knife